학술논문

 Abstract

 In many biological systems localized mechanical information is transmitted by mechanically neutral chemical signals.
 Typical examples include contraction waves in acto-myosin cortex at cellular scale and peristaltic waves at tissue level.
 In such systems, chemical activity is transformed into mechanical deformation by distributed motor-type mechanisms represented by continuum degrees of freedom.
-To elucidate the underlying principles of chemo-mechanical coupling, we present in this Letter the simplest example.
-It involves directional motion of a localized solitary wave in a distributed mechanical system guided by a purely chemical cue.
+To elucidate the underlying principles of chemo-mechanical coupling, we here present the simplest example, involving directional motion of a localized solitary wave in a distributed mechanical system, guided by a purely chemical cue.
 Our main result is that mechanical signals can be driven by chemical activity in a highly efficient manner.